 What Else Do You Need to Do to Keep Your Website Maintained?

-There’s a lot of other things you could and should be doing to keep your website running smoothly this includes:
+There are a lot of other things you could and should be doing to keep your website running smoothly including:

 - Test your forms on your website.
 Is your contact form or any other form working correctly and are you receiving the messages.
 Use a different email address than the one you have set up in the form to test (I created a free Gmail account just for this reason)

 - Regularly remove any spam comments, form responses & user accounts that shouldn\’t be registered on your site.

 - Do a regular check for broken links and either fix or redirect.
 I use this to check my broken links

 - Every Quarter Test the website to ensure that it looks and displays properly on the most popular browsers and mobile devices

 As technology makes it easier for you to get a website online, it also means that it\’s critically important to keep your website well maintained.
 Like a car, you want to make sure your website is kept updated and secure.
 One of the best steps to make this happen is to hire a professional who can handle your website maintenance, and monitor your website to keep it optimized and secure, if you\’re ready to see what it\’s like to have a professional managing and keeping your website secure then you\’ll want to sign up for my Geek in Your Pocket service.